 Surface Transportation Reauthorization

-National Network & Rural Mobility: Amtrak’s National Network forms the foundation of passenger rail service in the U.S., connecting congested urban areas and bringing economically viable mobility to rural areas and small towns.
-It is important to note that many of these areas are becoming more isolated from major cities as regional airline and intercity bus service disappears.
+National Network & Rural Mobility: Amtrak’s National Network forms the foundation of passenger rail service in the U.S., bringing economically viable mobility to rural areas and small towns.